Bactria–Margiana Archaeological Complex: Writing

 The discovery of a single tiny stone seal (known as the "Anau seal") with geometric markings from the BMAC site at Anau in Turkmenistan in 2000 led some to claim that the Bactria-Margiana complex had also developed writing, and thus may indeed be considered a literate civilisation.
 It bears five markings which are similar to Chinese "small seal" characters.
 The only match to the Anau seal is a small jet seal of almost identical shape from Niyä (near modern Minfeng) along the southern Silk Road in Xinjiang, originally thought to be from the Western Han dynasty but now thought to date to 700 BC.

-Interactions with other cultures
+Archaeological interactions with neighbouring cultures

 BMAC materials have been found in the Indus Valley civilisation, on the Iranian Plateau, and in the Persian Gulf.
 Finds within BMAC sites provide further evidence of trade and cultural contacts.
 They include an Elamite-type cylinder seal and a Harappan seal stamped with an elephant and Indus script found at Gonur-depe.
 The relationship between Altyn-Depe and the Indus Valley seems to have been particularly strong.
 Among the finds there were two Harappan seals and ivory objects.
 The Harappan settlement of Shortugai in Northern Afghanistan on the banks of the Amu Darya probably served as a trading station.